-Before applying here are our tips on preparing yourself for applying for car finance when you’re self-employed.
-These are also worth considering if you are self-employed and have an existing CCJ or IVA.
+Before applying here are our tips on preparing yourself for applying when you’re self-employed.
+These are also worth considering if you are self-employed and are classed as a young driver, or if you have a bad credit rating, like an existing CCJ or IVA.

 To get things going it’s best for you to get your finances in order.
-Ideally, you’ll have three years' worth of earnings which you can show a lender to prove your regular income.
+Ideally, you’ll have three years worth of earnings which you can show a lender to prove your regular income.
 If you can’t do this though then there are a few things to consider.
-Just like improving your credit score, it would make sense to do the following:
+Just like improving your credit rating, it would make sense to do the following:

 - Settle any old loans or debts